2nd Welsh Brigade, Royal Field Artillery: Java

-The regiment sailed on 6 December aboard Convoy WS14 to join Middle East Forces, but on 9 January 1942, while still at sea, it was diverted to the Far East following the Japanese invasion of Malaya.
+The regiment sailed on 6 December aboard Convoy WS14 to join Middle East Forces but, on 9 January 1942, while still at sea, it was diverted to the Far East following the Japanese invasion of Malaya.
 The convoy arrived at Singapore on 13 January, but most of the regiment's equipment went on to the Middle East, and it had to be re-equipped from the stockpile at Singapore.
 The airbases at Singapore were under heavy attack and the RAF redeployed its aircraft to the Dutch East Indies: the AA units aboard WS14 were diverted again, sailing on 30 January and arriving at Batavia on Java on 3/4 February.

 As the regiment began to unload from the ships at Batavia on 4 February, it came under immediate air attack.
 Once the confusion cleared, the AA units deployed around the harbour.
 Then 16 AA Bde (whose HQ had disembarked at the same time) arranged for them to be sent to defend the most important ports and airfields.
 77th HAA Regiment (less 239 HAA Bty left to defend Batavia) was sent to the naval base at Surabaya.
-Part of the regiment boarded an express train for Surabaya, but on the way it collided with a goods train, and three officers and 12 other ranks were killed, and another 60 officers and men injured.
+Part of the regiment boarded an express train for Surabaya, but on the way this collided with a goods train, and three officers and 12 other ranks were killed, and another 60 officers and men injured.

-When the Japanese attack on Java began, 77th was the only fully equipped HAA regiment available; although two batteries of the Regular Army 6th HAA Rgt had been evacuated from Sumatra before it was captured, they had no guns and were sent to defend airfields as infantry.
-77th HAA Regiment was in actionwas soon in action at Surabaya, claiming three bombers shot down.
+When the Japanese attack on Java began, the 77th was the only fully equipped HAA regiment available; although two batteries of the Regular Army 6th HAA Rgt had been evacuated from Sumatra before it was captured, they had no guns and were sent to defend airfields as infantry.
+77th HAA Regiment was soon in action at Surabaya, claiming three bombers shot down.
 Japanese landings on Java began on 1 March near Batavia, covered by bombing raids, with the airfields as their primary target.
 77th HAA Regiment was forced to withdraw from Surabaya to Tjilatjap in the face of strong attacks, and one Troop was cut off and lost at Surabaya.
 'Blackforce', a mixed force of Australians and British commanded by Brig Arthur Blackburn, VC, kept up an active defence for several days, but the Dutch commander ordered his units to cease fire on 8 March, and the remnants of 16 AA Bde including 77th HAA Rgt surrendered on 12 March, after destroying their guns.
 No records of the AA engagements over Java have survived, but 16 AA Bde claimed to have destroyed 26 Japanese aircraft.

 The survivors of 77th (Welsh) HAA Regiment and the other British troops on Java spent the next three-and-a-half years as Prisoners of War (POWs), held in atrocious conditions.
 Large numbers died as a result of disease, overwork, brutal treatment, or shipwreck.
 The regiment, with 239, 240 and 241 Btys, was formally placed in suspended animation from 12 March 1942.